 Today, I’ll show you how to solve that problem, but first, make sure that you’re using a good quality web hosting service.
 It’s the only way to avoid these issues.

-In other words, they host and make the site faster and take care of all the settings and server configuration, the user will never think about all that, his only job is to forget the hosting technics and let expert engineers do the job.
+In other words, they host and make the site faster and take care of all the settings and server configuration, the user will never think about all that.
+His only job is to forget the hosting technics and let expert engineers do the job.
 Now, let’s fix the theme problem.

 Wrong permissions settings

 If you get messages about creating directories for your theme, then, you have file permissions problems, as the first probable cause of the situation.
 So, make sure you have access to your blog files, and it’s better to access them through the cPanel file manager.
-It’s the easiest way and you will avoid using the standard FTP slow connections.
+It’s the easiest way, and you will avoid using the standard FTP slow connections.

 Generally, WordPress can create your themes folder, and add the new one with its associated files.
-But sometimes, the permissions can be wrong, in this case, you should login to your cPanel, and click the “File Manager” icon, then, you will get your blog files.
+But sometimes, the permissions can be wrong.
+In this case, you should log in to your cPanel, and click the “File Manager” icon, then, you will get your blog files.